PintoDrop/weather-/README.md

-# Weather
+# Weather-Tracker

 ## Description

 For this assignment I was tasked with creating a weather application that allows the user to search by city to check the weather.

-## Installation

-N/A
+Using the weather API I was able to have the user enter a location they wish to see.
+When the user has inputted the information then they are returned with the weather for that area.
+With the weather information the user is able to see the temperature, wind, huimidty, and an image of that location.

 ## Usage

 This application allows the user to enter in the city they desire and check the weather for that location.

-## Credits

-N/A
+After the user enters their location they are able to see the current weather for where they are.
+They can also see what the next five days looks like for that location.

 ## License